beenbiishop/cs3500-assignment4/README.md

-# CS3500 Assignment 4 - Image Processor
+# Image Processor

-_Smita Rosemary and Ben Bishop_
+_Smita Rosemary and Ben Bishop – CS3500 Fall 2022, Northeastern University_

 ## Overview

-***

 This project represents an Image Processor that allows you to manipulate and enhance a given image.

 The Image Processor allows a user to load in Image into the program, save it, and apply transformations such as:

-* `visualize-red` : allows the user to visualize the image as a greyscale with the red component of each pixel.
-* `visualize-blue` : allows the user to visualize the image as a greyscale with the blue component of each pixel.
-* `visualize-green` : allows the user to visualize the image as a greyscale with the green component of each pixel.
-* `visualize-value` : allows the user to visualize the image as a greyscale with the value component of each pixel.
-* `visualize-intensity`: allows the user to visualize the image as a greyscale with the intensity component of each pixel.
+* Visualizing the red, blue, green, alpha, luma, or intensity channels of each pixel in an image as a greyscale image
-* `visualize-luma` : allows the user to visualize the image as a greyscale with the luma component of each pixel.
-* `vertical-flip` : allows the user to flip the image along the vertical axis.
-* `horizontal-flip` : allows the user to flip the image along the horizontal axis.
-* `brighten` : allows the user to brighten image's RGB values by either adding a given amount.
-* `darken` : allows the user to darken the image's RGB values by either subtracting a given amount.
+* Vertically or horizontally flipping an image
+* Brightening or darkening an image

+The user interacts with the Image Processor through the command line interface (CLI) and can load images into the processor, apply transformations, and save transformed images.
+Currently only `.ppm` files are supported.

+## How to Use

+Upon launch, the user will be shown a welcome message, with the option to "quit" the program or view a "menu" of available commands.
+The user can enter the command `quit` at any time to exit the program.

+**All available commands are listed below:**

+* "quit" - _quits the program_
+* "menu" - _displays the menu of commands_
+* "load" <path> <filename> - _loads an image (identified by given name) into the processor_
+* "save" <path> <filename> - _saves an image to an output file_
+* "visualize-`<component>`" `<filename>` `<new filename>` - _transforms an image to a new greyscale
+  image
+  using a chosen component_
+    * `<component>` can be "red", "green", "blue", "value", "intensity", or "luma"
+* "brighten" `<amount>` `<filename>` `<new filename>` - _transforms an image to a new image brightened by an amount_
+* "darken" `<amount>` `<filename>` `<new filename>` - _transforms an image to a new image darkened by an amount_
+* "horizontal-flip" `<filename>` `<new filename>` - _horizontally flips an image to a new image_
+* "vertical-flip" `<filename>` `<new filename>` - _vertically flips an image to a new image_

+We have provided a test image located in the `res` folder named `ExampleImage.ppm`.
+We have also processed this image with all available commands to visualize transformations without running the program and saved them to the subfolder `res/processed`. `ExampleImage.ppm` was created by Smita Rosemary, and has been used with her permission.

-## Controller
+## Class Overview

-***

-### Interfaces:
+### Controller

+* Interfaces
     * `ImageProcessorController` : Represents a controller for the image processor.
 As the user inputs commands, the controller validates the parameters and executes them.
 The controller also handles the exceptions thrown by the model and view, and displays them as messages to the user via the view.
+        * Implementations:
+            * `ImageProcessorControllerImpl`: Implements the `ImageProcessorController` interface supporting the above transformation commands as well as `load`, `menu`, and `save`.
     * `ImageProcessorCmd` : Represents a supported command that the image processor can handle.
 The command is executed by calling the `execute` method, and implemented subclasses of this interface will handle the execution of the command
-* `ImageFileHandler` :  Represents a model used to convert image files into `Image` objects.

-#### Classes:

-1. `ImagePPMHandler` : Implements the `ImageFileHandler` interface for converting PPM image files into `Image` objects, and vice versa.

-2. `ImageProcessorControllerImpl`: Implements the `ImageProcessorController` interface supporting the above transformation commands as well as `load`, `menu`, and `save`.

-##### Commands:

-Executes the given command and store the Image in the StoredImages.
+        * Implementations:
             * `LoadCmd` : Implements the `ImageProcessorCmd` and represents the `load` command offered by the processor.
                 * `MenuCmd` : Implements the `ImageProcessorCmd` and represents the `menu` command offered by the processor.
                 * `SaveCmd` : Implements the `ImageProcessorCmd` and represents the `save` command offered by the processor.
                 * `BrightnessCmd` : Implements the `ImageProcessorCmd` and represents the `brighten` and `darken` command offered by the processor.
                 * `HorizontalFlipCmd` : Implements the `ImageProcessorCmd` and represents the `horizontal-flip` command offered by the processor.
                 * `VerticalFlipCmd` : Implements the `ImageProcessorCmd` and represents the `vertical-flip` command offered by the processor.
                 * `VisualizeCmd` : Implements the `ImageProcessorCmd` and represents the `visualize-<componenet>` command offered by the processor.

-## Model

-***
+    * `ImageFileHandler` :  Represents a model used to convert image files into `Image` objects.
+        * Implementations:
+            * `ImagePPMHandler` : Implements the `ImageFileHandler` interface for converting PPM image files into `Image` objects, and vice versa.

-### Interfaces:
+### Model

+* Interfaces
     * `Image` : Represents an image and it's pixels.
+        * Implementations:
+            * `ImageImpl` : Implements the `Image` interface, each image is represented by a 2D array of colors.
     * `ImageTransformation` : Represents a macro that can be applied to an `Image` to transform its pixels in some way.
+        * Implementations:
+            * `Brightness` : Implements the `ImageTransformation` interface and represents a macro that adjusts the brightness of an image, both up the scale and down.
+                * `HorizontalFlip` : Implements the `ImageTransformation` interface and represents a macro that flips an image along the horizontal axis.
+                * `VerticalFlip`: Implements the `ImageTransformation` interface and represents a macro that flips an image along the vertical axis.
+                * `Visualize` : Implements the `ImageTransformation` interface and represents a macro that transforms the images to visualize the greyscale image by one of the following color components : `visualize-red`, `visualize-blue`, `visualize-green` , `visualize-value`, `visualize-intensity`, `visualize-luma`.

     * `StoredImages` : Represents a collection of  `Image`s that have been loaded into the program by the user, identified by the image's file name selected by the user.
+        * Implementations:
+            * StoredImagesImpl` : Implements the `StoredImages` interface.
+The stored images are represented by a Map<String, Image>, the string representing a fileName.

 #### Classes: